magabriel/bolt-extension-newsletter-subscription/NewsletterSubscription/readme.md

 ---

-The "Newsletter Subscription" extension provides automated management of a list of newsletter subscribers.
-It does not deal with the actual sending of the newsletter, only with the subscription/desubscription of users.
+The "Newsletter Subscription" extension provides automated management of a list of newsletter subscribers. **It does not deal with the actual sending of the newsletter**, only with the subscription/desubscription of users.
+You then need to use the list of subscribers to do the send yourself using any suitable method.

 License
 -------